eaknott/house-marketplace-app/README.md

 # House Marketplace App

-A digital marketplace for users to view and post listings of house for sale or rent.
+A digital marketplace for users to view and post listings of houses for sale or rent.

 ## Table of contents